-Dear Students (and Parents):
+Dear Students (and Families):

-As a Counseling team, we want to encourage you (students, with the support of your parents) to consider designing each year of your high school life to be joyful and interesting.
+As a Counseling team, we want to encourage you (students, with the support of your family) to consider designing each year of your high school life to be joyful and interesting.
 Take courses that pique your curiosity and fuel your creative energy; don’t take classes because you think you have to.
 Participate in extracurricular activities that make you smile and fill you with joy.

 Counselors strive to support students to make effective decisions about how to schedule your time, which we hope will be joyful, balanced and interesting.
 The teen years incorporate many competing demands:

 - Clubs (Mock Trial, Model UN, Robotics, etc.)

 - Athletic pursuits (school teams, club teams, etc.)

 We often find ourselves listening to students tell us how many things you intend to do in terms of what you think you “can handle without falling apart.”
 This often includes several AP courses, two or more sports per year, community service, part time jobs, and College of Marin courses.
 We’d like students to think, not about how much you can take on, but what ingredients will make for a balanced and joyful life experience.

 Being 15, 16 or 17 years old is a task in and of itself.
 There are many developmental milestones and rites of passage that have nothing to do with school that take time and energy: